-For both the years ended December 31, 2021 and 2020, one customer accounted for 96% of our revenue from our Isabella Pearl mine.
+For both the years ended December 31, 2022 and 2021, one customer accounted for 97% and 96%, respectively, of our revenue from our Isabella Pearl mine.
 In the event that our relationship with this customer is interrupted for any reason, we believe that we would be able to locate another entity to purchase our products.
 However, any interruption could temporarily disrupt the sale of our principal products and adversely affect our operating results.
 We periodically review our options for alternative sales outlets to mitigate the concentration of risk in case of any unforeseen disruptions.